← All Neighbourhood Guides

 Is Long Branch still up-and-coming?

 Long Branch has been in a slow but consistent transformation for 15 to 20 years, with older cottages and bungalows being replaced by larger infill builds and renovated homes.
-It is neither a brand-new discovery nor a completed gentrification story.
-Pockets of original 1940s-1970s housing stock remain alongside substantial new construction.
-Buyers who purchase now are getting a neighbourhood partway through its evolution, with some rough edges intact and some upside still ahead, particularly as the broader lakeshore corridor's profile continues to rise.
+It is neither a newly discovered neighbourhood nor one whose transformation is complete.
+Pockets of original 1940s-1970s housing remain alongside substantial new construction, with active redevelopment continuing to reshape individual streets.

 Own In Toronto